seuros/meridian/BUILDING.md

 - Separately, open a new Terminal window.
   - Always use a new Terminal window when building.
 - Type `chmod +x` in Terminal, add a space, then drag the `RefindPlusBuilder.sh` file onto the Terminal window and press `Enter`.
-- Type `sh` in Terminal, add a space, then drag the `RefindPlusBuilder.sh` file onto the Terminal window again and press `Enter`.
+- Type `bash` in Terminal, add a space, then drag the `RefindPlusBuilder.sh` file to the Terminal window again and press `Enter`.
   - Enter a space followed by a branch name to the end of the line (if you want to build on that branch) before pressing `Enter`.
   - If nothing is entered, the script will build on the default `GOPFix` branch.
   - The "chmod +x" step is typically only required the first time the script file is ever run.

-# Source Repository Alignment
+# REPOSITORY SYNC

+If some time has passed since your last build or since you initially created your repositories, you will need to ensure your repositories are aligned with the source repositories to incorporate updates added in the intervening period.

 ## OPTION 1: Scripted Sync (Recommended)

+> [!NOTE]
+>
+> This option requires a previously prepared [RefindPlusUDK environment](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#prepare-udk2018-environment).

 - Navigate to your `/Documents/RefindPlus/edk2/000-BuildScript` folder in the Finder.
 - Separately, open a new Terminal window.
   - A new Terminal window is best for syncing.
 - Type `chmod +x`, add a space, then drag the `RepoUpdater.sh` file onto the Terminal window and press `Enter`.
-- Type `sh`, add a space, then drag the `RepoUpdater.sh` file onto the Terminal window again and press `Enter`.
+- Type `bash`, add a space, then drag the `RepoUpdater.sh` file to the Terminal window again and press `Enter`.
   - The "chmod +x" step is typically only required the first time the script file is ever run

+> [!TIP]
+>
-**NB:** If you get an error after running the script, try running it again as subsequent runs should realign things.
+> If you get an error after running the script, try running it again as subsequent runs should realign things.
+>
-If the script still fails after a third attempt, try the manual sync steps outlined below instead.
+> If the script still fails after a third attempt, try the manual sync steps outlined below instead.

 ## OPTION 2: Manual Sync